|Mitch rounding the bases after hitting a home run in the College World Series|

 After losing his younger brother, Mitch and his father established The Dustin Lee Canham Memorial Fund.
 This is awarded annually to High School students who prove to be kind, giving, and intelligent like Dustin Canham.
 Dustin was the type of man all people should strive to be and was a huge influence on Mitch and the way he lives his life now.
 Mitch wants to do just as his brother did and "give back to others."

 The San Diego Padres drafted Mitch in the 2007 Supplemental First Round of the Major League Draft.
-So far in his professional career Mitch has played for the San Diego Padres, Oakland Athletics, and now the Colorado Rockies organizations.
+So far in his professional career Mitch has played for the San Diego Padres, Oakland Athletics, Colorado Rockies, St. Louis Cardinals, Kansas City Royals, and Washington Nationals organizations.
 The minor leagues haven't been easy, physically or mentally.
 The season can be very hard on the body; 12-hour bus rides from field to field and playing every day for 140 games in the 105-degree heat is exhausting.
 Throughout Mitch's collegiate and professional careers he endured multiple surgeries from athletic injuries.
 Each time he went through another surgery it was another time that he could have thrown in the towel.
 But Mitch is so determined and dedicated that he knew he just had to be patient and do his best to recover from each surgery.
 He learned that he had to trust in God, that His will would be done in Mitch's life.
 Mitch never gave up and just worked harder to be better than he was before his injury.

 There is another huge part of Mitch, and that is his better half, so to speak.
 Since Mitch was a senior in high school he has had an amazing woman by his side.
 His wife, Marlis, has been in his corner through all the highs and lows.
 It has been said that behind every good man is a great woman, and this is more than true.
 Mitch likes to say, "I knew she was the one because she loved me when I was on top of the world, but showed me she loved me even more when I made mistakes and hit rock bottom."
 Marlis is a God loving, intelligent, kind hearted, and honest woman who is an important part of why Mitch is who he is today.
 Once again, we must really focus on the people we associate ourselves with, especially the person we want to spend the rest of our life with.
 Building strong positive relationships makes us stronger as individuals.